phy101 | undergraduate

 Properties of Matter

-Explain reflection, refraction, and interference in sound waves and their applications.
+- Explain projectile and satellite motion, and their applications.

 The University of Phoenix reserves the right to modify courses.